 Our Live Nativity continues its tradition of bringing joy to the community.

-With SPRC, we ensured that our Safe Sanctuaries Policies were followed and up to date.
+With SPRC, we ensured that our Safe Sanctuaries Policies were followed and are currently updating our policy.

 I officiated Funeral Services for community members.